tinacms/tina.io/content/blog/a-b-test-with-tina.md

 1. a “random” value that maps to an array element
 2. Returning the `ABTestResult`

-So at the root of the project let us create a folder structure of `utils` and then folder `ab-test` inside the folder create a file called `getBucket.ts`
+So at the root of the project, let us create a folder structure of `utils` and then the folder `ab-test` inside the folder create a file called `getBucket.ts`

-This `getBucket` is going to return a number to reference the bucket for which the user lands.
-We need to first randomly generate the number.
-Then use that number and the number of buckets, which is passed in as an array, available to decide what bucket they are in.
+This `getBucket` will return a number to reference the bucket for which the user lands.
+We need first randomly to generate the number.
+Then use that number and the number of buckets, which is passed in as an array, to decide what bucket they are in.

 For the random value, we are going to use `crypto`